memob0x/heavyPreloader/README.md

     // creating an url from a blob const url = URL.createObjectURL(blob);

-    // handling pdf, replace this with your own working implementation const result = await Promise.resolve("handled");
+    // handling pdf load (to be replaced with your own working implementation) const result = await Promise.resolve("handled");

     // doing something with the given options (optional)